niharhEAVR/Web-Development-codes/day-10/02_Css_Selectors.md

 ## **Conclusion**
 There are many ways to write CSS selectors, and using the **right selector** helps in **writing clean and efficient CSS**.

-Would you like a practical example of these selectors in action? 😊